The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Particle levitation techniques

-We return to the trapping potential to emphasize that if an oscillating electric field is applied to the trap electrodes (see Fig.~\ref{PaulWerth}), a saddle shaped potential is created \cite{Kiri16} that harmonically confines ions in the region where the field exhibits a minimum, under conditions of dynamical stability.
-The resulting potential is attractive in the $x$ and $y$ (radial) directions for the first half-cycle of the field, and attractive in the $z$ (axial) direction for the second half.
-An adequately chosen amplitude and frequency $\Omega$ of the oscillating RF field ensures trapping of charged particles of mass $m$ and charge $q$ in all three dimensions, by means of a ponderomotive force oriented towards the trap centre.
-The 3D Paul trap provides a confining force with respect to a single point in space called the node of the RF field, which recommends its use for single ion experiments or for the levitation of 3D crystalline ion structures \cite{Werth08}.
+We return to the trapping potential to emphasize that if an oscillating electric field is applied to the trap electrodes (see Fig.~\ref{PaulWerth}), then a saddle shaped potential is created \cite{Kiri16} that harmonically confines ions in the region where the field exhibits a minimum, under conditions of dynamical stability.
+The resulting potential is attractive in the $x$ and $y$ (radial) directions for the first half-cycle of the field and attractive in the $z$ (axial) direction during the second half-cycle.
+An adequately chosen amplitude and frequency $\Omega$ of the oscillating RF field ensures trapping of charged particles of mass $M$ and charge $Q$ in all three dimensions by means of a ponderomotive force oriented towards the trap centre.
+The 3D Paul trap provides a confining force with respect to a single point in space called the node of the RF field, which recommends its use for single ion experiments or to achieve levitation of 3D crystalline ion structures \cite{Werth08}.

 Considering the electric field in a two dimensional geometry along the $x$ and $y$ axis only (linear Paul trap), we find $\alpha = -\beta, \gamma = 0$.
-In such case, confinement of a charged particle is accomplished only in the (radial) $x$ and $y$ direction.
+In such case confinement of a charged particle is accomplished only in the (radial) $x$ and $y$ direction.
 An additional static dc-potential applied along the $z$ direction is required to confine the particle both radially and axially \cite{Kal09}.